-Another potential risk is that there will be a low response rate to the survey which will undermine its credibility or usefulness, or worse, it will be viewed negatively as an unwelcome additional demand on lawyers’ time.
+Another potential risk is that there will be a low response rate to a survey that will undermine its credibility or usefulness, or worse, it will be viewed negatively as an unwelcome additional demand on lawyers’ time.

-To address this risk, ideally it should be made clear to those being surveyed that the process is being carried out with the full endorsement and support of the firm’s partnership.
+To address this risk it should be made clear to those being surveyed that the process is being carried out with the full endorsement and support of the firm’s leadership and partnership.
 Participation in any pro bono-related work, like participation in a survey process and acceptance of its importance, is likely to be greater where the firm’s lawyers perceive that the firm’s leadership have made a genuine and serious commitment to pro bono.

 For an online survey, it may be helpful for the firm’s managing partner or other senior figure to send out the survey to the firm to reinforce the importance of the process.
-There may be other creative ways to encourage staff at a particular firm to participate.
-One pro bono coordinator, for example, who recently conducted a firm-wide survey at a mid-sized firm explained that all staff who completed the survey went into the draw to win an iPad.
+There may be other creative ways to encourage staff to participate in a survey.
+One pro bono manager, who conducted a firm-wide survey at a mid-sized firm explained that all staff who completed an online survey went into the draw to win an iPad.
 Chapter 1.5.1 includes some other suggestions to improve the response rate to an online survey.

-Surveys should also be well planned to target only important information and minimise the amount of time that it takes to provide it.
-Communicating the reasons why the survey data is being collected and how it will be used, then demonstrating that the information has been put to good use, will help to encourage participation in future surveys and assist in building the pro bono culture at the firm.
+Communicating the reasons why the survey data is being collected and how it will be used, then reporting back and demonstrating that the information has been put to good use, will help to encourage participation in future surveys and assist in building the pro bono culture at the firm.